 - Typical format is a panel of chapter officers sharing details on chapter operations so that students, faculty, and center directors can improve entrepreneurship programs back on campus.

 Idea Pitch Competitions at your University: Panelists will discuss details of their Pitch competitions which include Idea and Business Plan competitions.
 Topics include organization, prizes, garnering campus and community support, judging, advertising, promotions, timing, etc.

 Gettin' the word out: Marketing & Social Media: Panelists are invited to discuss their most successful entrepreneurial events and programs – from concept to execution.
 Small, medium, and major events are shared.
 Ideas around how to market and utilize social media to develop a successful chapter and interactive membership will be discussed.

 CEO Chapter – Building Membership: Chapter leaders will discuss how membership activities are the heart of the club.
 Social activities, membership duties, recruiting, notifications, faculty partnerships, benefits, retention strategies are examined.

-Making the Cash: Proven Fundraising Ideas that Work: Cash is king – and needed by all chapters.
+Revenue Generating Ideas: Cash is king – and needed by all chapters.
 This general session will highlight many proven fundraising ideas across campuses.
 Fundraising objectives, results, dues policies, and tactical practices will be shared.

-Bringing Entrepreneurship Across Campus: Entrepreneurship is interdisciplinary – not one department or college owns this mindset.
+Cross Campus E-Diffusion: Entrepreneurship is interdisciplinary – not one department or college owns this mindset.
 While many Management and Marketing faculty and students study the E concepts in their courses – cross campus initiatives are the focus of this session.

 The E-Team: Creating an Awesome Entrepreneurship Organization: Panelists will discuss and share their organizational models.
 From leadership training to succession planning, marketing plans, and membership best practices can help all chapters improve their E learning.